-SWAP Access to Medical Sciences is for you if have been away from education, typically for two or more years, and want to progress to a range of Higher Education courses relating to medical studies.
+SWAP Access to Medical Sciences is for individuals who have been away from education, typically for two or more years, and want to progress to a range of Higher Education courses relating to medical studies.

 What will I learn?

-The programme is a combination of primarily science-related SQA units at Higher level and, in the case of Chemistry and Biology, up to HNC, along with the core skills required for university study.
+This programme is a combination of mainly science-related subjects at SQA Higher and HNC level.
+This includes Chemistry and Biology along with the essential core skills required for university study.

 Employer and industry links